 So, are Munchkin cats hypoallergenic?

 To start off, no. Munchkin cats are not considered hypoallergenic.
-Do consider, however, their coat, short or long hair, does produce less dander, which is what most people who are allergic to animals are allergic to.
+Do consider, however, with their coat, short or long hair, some cats do produce less dander, which is what most people who are allergic to animals are allergic to.
 However, you should definitely check out our article on the Siberian Cat, as it is considered hypoallergenic.
+The Cornish rex or sphynx cat are great options, as well..

 Why Aren’t Munchkin Cats Hypoallergenic?